 There are a few options that you have when choosing the peanuts.
 You can buy them already toasted, salted or raw in their shell.
 I tend to buy them in their shell and peel them myself.
 I find it quite entertaining, and you get peanuts that are as pure as they can get.
 The only thing you should consider when buying them in their shell is that you need to buy more than you think you will need.

 I tend to buy twice the weight that I would need because I tend to eat a few while peeling them.
 In any case, make sure to remove the little brown skins as much as possible because they can turn your nut butter bitter.
 A little bit here and there won’t hurt, but the majority should be removed.
 Once peeled spread them on a baking sheet and toast them until lightly golden and glossy with oil.

 Transfer your still warm peanuts into your food processor or blender.
 Turning the peanuts into butter is as simple as pushing a button at this point.
 They will go from something that resembles wet sand to a smooth butter within a few minutes.

 The key is just a little bit of patience …

-Even if you use cold, pre-toasted nuts they will heat up slightly while they are being processed into peanut butter.
-This helps release the oils and you will have a very easy time transferring your homemade peanut butter into a jar because it will be very soft and almost runny once you are done.
+Even if you use cold, pre-toasted nuts, they will heat up slightly while they are being processed into peanut butter.
+This helps release the oils, and you will have an effortless time transferring your homemade peanut butter into a jar because it will be very soft and almost runny once you are done.